Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 _**Prerequisite:** Level 10+, **Item:** A helmet (requires attunement)_

-While wearing this helmet, a creature has **:d20-adv: Advantage**{ .d20 } on Initiative rolls.
+While wearing this helmet, a creature has **:d20-adv: Advantage**{ .d20 } on **:d20-inv: Initiative**{.d20 } rolls.
 In addition, the wearer is immune to the Surprised condition, provided it doesn't have the Incapacitated condition.

 ---